vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 tithi; worship of Siva, Dasaratha, Laksmi with kūsmānda

 flowers; arghya to Moon; GK pp. 125-126 (from Sāmbapurāna).
-Krochravrata-On Mārg.
+Kr̥cchravrata-On Mārg.
 Su.
 4; tithi; four years; Ganesa deity;

 HV I 501-504 (from Skanda ); in the first year he subsists by ekabhakta on 4th, in the 2nd by nakta, on 3rd by

 ayācita way and in 4th he fasts on 4th tithi.
-Krcchravratāni-several krcchras, such as Somāyana, Tapta
+Kr̥cchravratāni-several krcchras, such as Somāyana, Tapta

 kṛcchra, kṛcchrātikrochra, Sāntapana (that are really prāyaścittas) are described as vratas by HV II.
 931 ff. ; vide also HV II 769-71 for these.
 Sūdra had no adhikūra for these.
 Some of the other krcchras are described here; Paitāmaha kṛcchra from K. kr.
 7 (on four days partake only of water, milk, curds and ghea respectively), on 11th fast and worship Hari; Vaisnava-kṛcchra consists in partaking of munyanna (such as niyāras ) for three days, yāvaka for